Leah Remini: The Talk

 Remini was a co-host in the first season of the CBS daytime talk show, The Talk, which premiered October 18, 2010.
 The other co-hosts were Julie Chen, Sara Gilbert, Holly Robinson Peete, and Sharon Osbourne.
 The show, similar to The View, seeks to address motherhood and contemporary issues.
-In March 2012, a heavily publicized Twitter dispute ignited between Remini and Osbourne when Remini fired back at Osbourne, Osbourne making criticisms of Remini and Holly Robinson Peete on The Howard Stern Show in relation to their contracts not being renewed for The Talk.
+In March 2012, a heavily publicized Twitter dispute ignited between Remini and Osbourne when Remini fired back at Osbourne, Osbourne making criticisms of Remini and Peete on The Howard Stern Show in relation to their contracts not being renewed for The Talk.
 In response to questions from her Twitter followers, Remini tweeted:

 In response, Osbourne tweeted, "I had absolutely nothing to do with her departure from the show and have no idea why she continues to take to Twitter to spread this false gossip."
-Remini tweeted a challenge to Osbourne to establish in a court of law what statements she (Remini) had made that were untrue.
+Remini tweeted a challenge to Osbourne to establish in a court of law what statements Remini had made that were untrue.

 Friction in relation to these matters resurfaced in the media in early 2021 when Osbourne was embroiled in a scandal over her remarks made on The Talk to Sheryl Underwood and ultimately terminated from the program over them.
 Both Peete and Remini took to social media to reproach Osbourne over her conduct in relation to the scandal, pointing out that they had been treated similarly by her, charging Osbourne with additional discriminatory behaviors as well.
 Osbourne responded with threats of defamation lawsuits against Peete and Remini, but ultimately did nothing.

+Leah Remini: Scientology and the Aftermath

+Remini developed a series for A&E focusing on ex-Scientologists speaking about their experiences, entitled Leah Remini: Scientology and the Aftermath.
+The show premiered November 29, 2016.
+In a statement released by the network, Remini said: